 Political party alignment is a concept that describes the relationship between various political parties.

 Party realignment is when a party changes its political ideology and appeals to a new constituency.
-This often happens due to the rapid social change, which forces the party leaders to create strategies for popular appeal.
+This often happens due to rapid social change, which forces party leaders to create strategies for popular appeal.